COMPONENT PRICES

 Risk Scenario

-The SABIC restart slips beyond the projection, a further AI build-out round draws substrate, or the Section 232 structure is extended to further semi-finished goods.
+The SABIC restart slips beyond the projection, sulphur and acid supply tightens further (export stop plus Gulf), or another AI build-out round pulls substrate and standard capacity away.
 Probability 30 to 35 percent over the next three months.

 Related Procurement Glossary Topics